hphaavikko/dimbox/README.md

 # DimBox

-Lightweight and dependency free JavaScript library for displaying images, videos and other content on a web page.
+Lightweight, accessible and dependency free JavaScript library for displaying images, videos and other content on a web page.

 ## Getting Started